Hello, axe knives are great and today I’ve got an expert on the subject to talk you through why he likes using them so much.

 As standard, it comes with a 25-year guarantee, so if there are any problems you run into construction-wise you’re covered!

 Also comes in Paring and Chefs knife too.

 Next up at number 2 is Shan Zu.

-With a name like Shan Zu it might sound odd that these are actually a German manufacturer.
+With a name like Shan Zu, it might sound odd that these are German manufacturers.
 To be fair, this should only lend itself even further to your trust levels given the Germanic nature of engineering and making sure that everything they do is perfect.

 This knife came in at the top of the affordability before the star rating was added and even came in second place afterwards so this knife itself is going to be one of my top picks.

-This is a great knife for a first time buyer erring on the side of caution when it comes to stocking up on the proper utensils you’d need when it comes to making up some pretty tasty grun.
+This is a great knife for a first-time buyer erring on the side of caution when it comes to stocking up on the proper utensils you’d need when it comes to making up some pretty tasty grub.

 Shan Zu also sells a few different variations, check these out below.